310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 {% img /img/es/idolstory/aherotoo/3.jpg %}

 {% bubble Hiiro shocked %}
-—Ah.
+—Ah!
 Chiaki-senpai, the hero’s transformation has worn off.

 And the villain is only getting stronger… He’ll lose at this rate!
 {% endbubble %}